TE 92M AUTOMATED CLUTCH FRICTION TEST MACHINE

 Motor and Test Spindle

-The test spindle projects downwards from the top plate and runs in a housing with precision greased for life bearings.
-The drive motor is also mounted on the top plate and is connected to a pulley on the input to a 6:1 ratio reduction gear-box, the output of which is connected to the test spindle.
-This provides the necessary low speeds and high torques for testing full-sized clutch plates.
-For testing smaller diameter and lighter loaded LVFA and thrust washer specimens, the gear-box is removed from the spindle and replaced with a pulley, giving a 1:1 ratio between motor and spindle.
+The test spindle projects downwards from the machine top plate and runs in a housing with greased for life bearings.
+The drive motor is also mounted on the top plate and is connected to a pulley on the outer casing of a two-speed epicyclic gear-box, which is mounted on the test spindle.
+The lever selected gear ratios are 6:1 for low speeds and high torque tests on full-sized clutch plates and 1:1 for testing smaller diameter LVFA and thrust washer specimens.

-The PC based control system with complex speed set point capability provides control of continuous ramps from zero up to the maximum speed as well as operation with discrete steps of speed:
+The COMPEND 2000 control system and data acquisition system with complex speed set point capability provides control of continuous ramps from zero up to the maximum speed as well as operation with discrete steps of speed.

 Load and Torque Measurement

-The various test adapters are mounted on an aluminium cross beam which is guided by linear bearings on the vertical machine columns.
-The beam is loaded from underneath by a pneumatic bellows actuator assembly which includes an in-line strain gauge type force transducer for measurement and feedback control of load.
-There are two interchangeable loading assemblies providing a 500:1 turn-down ratio on load.
-Stops are provided to allow the test components to be brought out of contact by removing the load, thus allowing tests involving cyclic engagement and loading of clutch components.
+Test baths are torque reaction mounted a spherical bearing, on an aluminium cross beam, which is mounted on linear bearings running on vertical columns.
+The beam is loaded from by a pneumatic bellows assembly with a force transducer for closed loop control of load.
+Stops are provided to allow the test components to be brought out of contact by removing the load to allow cyclic engagement and loading of clutch components.

-The stationary specimen is mounted in reservoir using a modular clamping system to accommodate a range of diameters and spline arrangements.
+The stationary specimen is mounted in test bath using a modular clamping system to accommodate a range of diameters and spline arrangements.
 Parts of the clamp are manufactured to suit the spline arrangements on the clutch plates.

 Temperature sensors are provided to monitor the fluid temperature and the bottom surface of the stationary specimen.